ttybitnik/diego/README.md

 - [Spotify](docs/user_guide.md#spotify)
 - [YouTube](docs/user_guide.md#youtube)

-# Contributing
+## Contributing

 To request support for a new service or file, submit a [feature request](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) with a small sample of the official exported file.

 In case of unexpected behavior, please open a [bug report](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

-To contribute to `diego` development, refer to the [contributing instructions](CONTRIBUTING.md).
+To contribute to `diego` development, see the [contributing guidelines](CONTRIBUTING.md).

-## Mailing list
+### Mailing list

 [Email workflow](https://git-send-email.io/) is also available.

 Feel free to send patches, questions, or discussions related to `diego` to the [~ttybitnik/general mailing list](https://lists.sr.ht/~ttybitnik/general).

-# License
+## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0), **unless an exception is made explicit in context**.
-The GPL is a copyleft license that guarantees the freedom to use, modify, and distribute software.
+The GPL is a copyleft license that guarantees freedom to use, modify, and distribute software.
 It ensures that users have control over the software they use and promotes collaboration and sharing of knowledge.
-By requiring that derivative works of GPL-licensed software also be licensed under the GPL, the license ensures that the freedoms it provides are extended to future generations of users and developers.
+By requiring that derivative works also be licensed under the GPL, it ensures that the freedoms it provides are extended to future generations of users and developers.

 See the `COPYING` file for more information.